sherwinlu/ephemeralMessaging/README.md

 # Text Message Service

 Simple ephemeral text message service.
 You can think of it a little like Snapchat.
-The service should implement a hot/cold storage system where expired messages are stored separately from unexpired messages.

 ## Compiling the project